 This was also the case where the doctrine of essential religious practices was first suggested.
 This means that only those practices that form an integral part of a religion are to be protected under Articles 25 and 26.
 Those that are not can be regulated by the government.

-It is evident that the Constitution of India and various legislations allow for government interference in religious institutions.
+It is evident that the Constitution of India, along with other central and state legislations, allow government interference in religious institutions.
 However, Articles 25 and 26 act as watchdogs to prevent excessive government control, which may destroy the essence of the religion itself.

-For instance, the government may regulate the appointment of servants and priests to a temple, but it can not dictate how the priest conducts rituals and ceremonies.
+For instance, the government may regulate the appointment of servants and priests to a temple, but it can not dictate how the priest should conduct rituals and ceremonies.

 Hence, government interference in religious institutions is allowed.
 But the government should always remember that secularism and religious freedom should also be preserved.